middlebury/middlebury-script-lab/_sections/application.md

 order: 4
 ---

-Applications will be submitted through [Film Freeway](www.filmfreeway.com) and will require:
+Applications will be submitted through [Film Freeway](www.filmfreeway.com).
+You will first submit an initial application, then, should you be selected for final submission, we will ask for your full screenplay.

+Round one applications should include:

-- the first 10 pages of your final script as a pdf file.
-After a first round of selection we will ask for the full draft of your screenplay before making a final decision.
+- the first 10 pages of your final script as a pdf file

 - a synopsis of your screenplay (how long is recommended?)